 1. We human beings forget; and often have to relearn the same lessons again!

-2. If you live fast you will have the odd issue to deal with, but the alternative is just too boring!
+2. If you live your life to the max you will have the odd issue to deal with, but the alternative is just too boring!

 3. If you take adequate precautions you can minimize the issues.
 In this case the helmet was banged up, the leather jacket and boots seriously scuffed … but my body was mostly saved.
 (If only I had been wearing my motorbike pants!)